Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

 The description clearly states the tool's purpose: 'Triage a pending format-evolution suggestion.'
-The verb 'triage' and resource 'format-evolution suggestion' are specific.
-It also distinguishes itself from siblings like evolve_apply by explicitly noting that this tool never applies edits, leaving that for foreground/human actions.
+It explains the two decision options (promote and dismiss) with detailed effects, and distinguishes itself from siblings like evolve_apply by explicitly stating it never applies edits.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.